Tom Jeffords: Bascom Affair

 Open war with the Chiricahua Apaches had begun in 1861, when Cochise, one of their chiefs, was accused by the Army of kidnapping an 11-year-old Mexican boy, Felix Ward, stepson of Johnny Ward, later known as Mickey Free.
 Although the abduction was probably the work of Pinal Indians, a clear trail led to Cochise's doorstep.
 Reassignment of two companies of dragoon cavalry to Fort Breckinridge on the lower San Pedro River had forced the Pinal, Coyotero and other Western Apaches to alter their raiding routes so that they swung east toward the Chiricahua Mountains and Apache Pass.

 Lieutenant George Nicholas Bascom was sent with 66 men of Company C, 7th Infantry, which he commanded, to get the boy back.
 Johnny Ward went along as interpreter.
 The lieutenant invited Cochise to his camp for parley and they retired to the lieutenant's tent for lunch and talk along with his brother, Coyuntura, and Ward.
 Bascom told Cochise that he wanted the boy and Ward's stolen livestock.

 This was not the first time that Cochise had been forced to return stolen stock.
 Captain Richard S. Ewell had been out to Apache Pass twice before to recover stock and had sworn he would, "proceed to force them to terms the next time".

 Cochise said he did not have them but thought he knew who did.
 Bascom told the chief he would be a hostage against the boy's safe return.
 Cochise's father and brothers had been slain by Mexicans during parley and his people had been poisoned.
 Hearing that he would be a hostage, Cochise pulled his knife, slashed the ties of the tent, and escaped up Overlook Ridge.
 His brother, his son and nephew, two warriors and his wife remained as hostages.

 Meeting the next day, Cochise violated the flag of truce and took his own hostage.
 In following days, he took three more.
 Surrounded by what he believed were 500 Apaches, Bascom sent for aid.
-The first to arrived was Surgeon Bernard Irwin, who took three more hostages on his way to rescue Bascom while leading only eleven men.
+The first to arrive was Surgeon Bernard Irwin, who took three more hostages on his way to rescue Bascom while leading only eleven men.
 He was awarded the Medal of Honor 32 years later for this action.